OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/18 January 2003.md

 - **Steve C.'s** channeled material originated from lies of **3rd density discarnates**.
 - The stock market advice previously attributed to the Cs was actually from **Frank**.
 - The raffle idea was symbolic of commitment and still useful even if it fails.
-- Advertising and increasing site traffic can be done in an **STO** way.
 - The **Iraq war** push is being driven by **orders**; Bush has little understanding of his actions.
-- The war is a distraction and fear tactic.
 - "Bombs" are not necessarily nuclear and can be natural or energetic.
 - The **Pentagon** being a target in the 9/11 attack was to allay suspicions.
 - The **U.S.** is the central hub of **4D** operational control.
 - **France** or **Russia** may seem outmatched, but analogies like **Perseus** and **David vs. Goliath** suggest potential for success.
 - **Help is drawing near**, possibly including time-looped versions of themselves aiding from the future.
 - Focus should be on **impeaching Bush**, not just anti-war sentiment.
-- The media is described as controlled by **Zionist Jews** pursuing an agenda that leads to their own destruction due to hubris.
 - Political and media structures are depicted as part of a larger **Consortium**.
 - **Game Theory** is cited as a tool used by the control system, but it can fail if the data is disrupted.
 - Only uncorruptible leadership, like a hypothetical stronger **JFK**, could potentially shift things.
 - **North Korea's** leadership is portrayed as a **mirror image** of Bush, highlighting global absurdity.
-- The Achilles heel of **STS** is **Wishful Thinking**, which will result in a **big miscalculation** revealing the "Man behind the curtain."

 ---